Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can You Remove Your Traffic Ticket From Your Credit Report?

-If your credit scores are suffering as a result of unpaid traffic tickets, you may be able to mitigate the impact by removing the remark from your report.
+If your credit score is suffering as a result of unpaid traffic tickets, you may be able to mitigate the impact by removing the remark from your report.
 To do so, you’ll first need to pay the overdue ticket and deal with any other fines or fees to the city.
 Then you can request that the public record be taken off your credit report by either filing a dispute or writing a goodwill letter.

 What Can You Do If You Get A Traffic Ticket?